IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/stephen-hay.md

 There are many more mistakes; I could probably fill a book with them.

-## Front-end seems to be easy until you start to learning.
+## Frontend seems to be easy until you start to learning.
 How do you face the challenge of learning new things?

 Lately, I've been trying to really look at whether something is important for me to learn at all.
-If you do front-end, what's really important?
+If you do frontend, what's really important?
 I would say HTML and CSS.
 I would also say JavaScript, though I've met plenty of capable JS developers who show insufficient knowledge of even the most basic proper usage of HTML.
 So: HTML, CSS.
 Then basic web accessibility, WAI-ARIA.
 Javascript.
 Other fundamental technologies like SVG are great, too.
-If you know these things, you can do front-end.
+If you know these things, you can do frontend.
 You might not know the newest fad framework, but you have a solid foundation.
 Also, note that I'm still learning those basics, since they're being added to all the time.
 I don't know a single person who everything about all of them.
 Fundamentals first, then whatever you like.
 But you'll never be done learning the fundamentals.

 Accepting that it's okay not to know everything is hard, but necessary.